Understanding the Acronym

 Aboriginal or Torres Strait Islander who person was assigned male at birth but who has a female spirit.

 Is an acronym used throughout this site, it stands for trans and gender diverse.

-Transgender and Intersex people may identify or express their sexuality as LGBQ, heterosexual or any sexual identity.
+Transgender, gender diverse and intersex people may identify or express their sexuality as LGBQ, heterosexual or any sexual identity.
 Sexuality is not the same as sexual expression i.e. how you identify your sexuality may not always align with how you express your sexuality.
 For example, a male who expresses himself sexually with another male but still self identifies as heterosexual for a variety of reasons such as cultural, familial, social or religious constraints.